Open the Lines of Communication

 By Suzan (Berman) Hauptman, MPM, CPC, CEMC, CEDC

-Let’s talk about the relationship coders have with their physicians.
-Physician and coder communication is vital to that relationship; yet, we often don’t cultivate it.
+Physician and medical coder communication is vital to that relationship; yet, we often don’t cultivate it.
+Let’s talk about how to change that.

 Understand the Perspective of a Doctor